cmanon/wp-strava/readme.txt

 *Available in WordPress 5.0 and up.*

+== Strava Activity ==

-Strava Activity  - embed an activity in any page or post.
+Embed an activity in any page or post.
 Shows a summary of the activity plus a map if a google maps key has been added.

 Paste in the full activity URL from Strava, such as https://www.strava.com/activities/1793155844 and click "Embed."
 A preview map will be shown in the editor, similar to what will be displayed on the front-end.
 In the side-panel you can selection options to show the image only (without the details table), display markers at the start & finish points, and override the system of measure from your default selection under Settings -> Strava.

+== Strava Route==

-Strava Route - embed a route in any page or post.
+Embed a route in any page or post.
 Shows a summary of the route plus a map if a google maps key has been added.

 Paste in the full route URL from Strava, such as https://www.strava.com/routes/2326567 and click "Embed."
 A preview map will be shown in the editor, similar to what will be displayed on the front-end.
 In the side-panel you can selection options to show the image only (without the details table), display markers at the start & finish points, and override the system of measure from your default selection under Settings -> Strava.

-Strava Activities List - Shows your most recent activities in a bulleted list.
+== Strava Activities List ==

+Shows your most recent activities in a bulleted list.

+== Strava Segment ==

+Embed a segment in a page or post.
+Shows a summary of the segment plugs a map if a google maps key has been added.

+Paste in the full segment URL from Strava, such as https://www.strava.com/segments/18803428 and click "Embed."
+A preview map will be shown in the editor, similar to what will be displayed on the front-end.
+In the side-panel you can selection options to show the image only (without the details table), display markers at the start & finish points, and override the system of measure from your default selection under Settings -> Strava.

 = Shortcodes =